-It is often asymptomatic, with only radiographic changes of CC.
+CPPD is often asymptomatic, with only radiographic changes of chondrocalcinosis.

-CPPD may cause an acute or chronic arthritis.
+Calcium pyrophosphate deposition may cause an acute or chronic arthritis:

-- Joint X-rays: linear opacification of articular cartilage - CC.
+- Joint X-rays: linear opacification of articular cartilage.

 - Ultrasound may also be a useful diagnostic tool.

-- Dual-energy CT and diffraction-enhanced synchrotron imaging are being evaulated as potential avenues for improved visualisation of CPP deposits.
+- Dual-energy CT and diffraction-enhanced synchrotron imaging are being evaluated as potential avenues for improved visualisation of CPP deposits.